How to Set Up Google Analytics on WordPress Multisite Network

 website category

-After that, you’ll have to enter your MonsterInsights License key.
+After that, you’ll have to enter your MonsterInsights License Key.
 You can find the key in your account area under the Downloads tab.
-Simply copy and paste the key in the wizard.
+Simply copy and paste your key into the wizard.

 enter your monsterInsights license key

-In the next step, you will have to connect your Google account with MonsterInsights.
+In the next step, you’ll be asked to connect your Google account with MonsterInsights.
 Make sure to select the account you used in the first step.

 select Google account